Mu-L/workflow/docs/en/FAQ.md

 }
 ~~~

 The **cursor.next** operation returns the pointer indicating the starting position and the chunk size of one chunk each time, and does not copy the memory.
-Before you use **HttpChunkCursor**, it is not necessary to check whether the message is chunked or not, because non-chunked message can also be handled as one chunk.
+Before you use **HttpChunkCursor**, it is not necessary to check whether the message is chunked encoded or not, because non-chunked message can also be handled as one chunk.

 ### Can I wait for the completion of a task synchronously in the callback or the process?